Associated Materials

 With funding from the Bill and Melinda Gates Foundation, we are working to:

-1. Produce an independent assessment of the impact and cost-effectiveness of a mass-media campaign called SKY Girls, designed by the UK-based Good Business and implemented by Now Available Africa.
-The campaign seeks to influence tobacco use and related norms.
+1. Produced an independent assessment of the impact and cost-effectiveness of a mass-media campaign called SKY Girls, designed by the UK-based Good Business and implemented by Now Available Africa.
+The campaign sought to influence tobacco use and related norms.

-2. Provide insights on the causal pathway of tobacco use, including which interventions and behavioral insights are most important to influence smoking behavior.
+2. Provided insights on the causal pathway of tobacco use, including which interventions and behavioral insights are most important to influence smoking behavior.

-Based on these insights, we are currently conducting a cluster randomized controlled trial (RCT) in two regions in Ghana to assess the impact of the SKY Girls campaign on tobacco use and associated intermediate outcomes, including self-efficacy, use of refusal skills, and perceptions of tobacco users.
+Based on these insights, we conducted a cluster randomized controlled trial (RCT) in two regions in Ghana to assess the impact of the SKY Girls campaign on tobacco use and associated intermediate outcomes, including self-efficacy, use of refusal skills, and perceptions of tobacco users.
+The study included a panel survey of 9,000 adolescent girls over 12 months and incorporated responsive feedback mechanisms to provide implementers with actionable insights to boost the reach and engagement with their programming and to contextualize the study data.

 Interested in our work applying behavioral science to global health?
-Email gh@ideas42.org or tweet at @ideas42 to join the conversation.
+Email gh@ideas42.org or get in touch on X @ideas42 to join the conversation.

 [1] Logo, D. D., Kyei-Faried, S., Oppong, F. B., Ae-Ngibise, K. A., Ansong, J., Amenyaglo, S. … Owusu-Dabo, E. (2020).
 Waterpipe use among the youth in Ghana: Lessons from the Global Youth Tobacco Survey (GYTS) 2017.
 Tobacco Induced Diseases, 18(May), 47. https://doi.org/10.18332/tid/120937